Ben105m/rtd-tutorial/docs/source/nonregression.rst

   Before the public release, the non-regression tests were led with PyDrag and its reference calculation scheme, using different nuclear data library.

-Reference results were made with the different available calculation parameters (control rods type, fuel type, enrichment value, ...).
+Reference results were made for the different available calculation parameters (control rods type, fuel type, enrichment value, ...).
 These kinf are then called through pydrag.non_regression function, that displays the results for each burnup step in addtion with the kinf difference (in pcm).
 A warning message is displayed if the difference is higher than a chosen threshold (default:0.5 pcm).
 It is possible to create a txt file in the chosen location that stores those results.

 Obviously, it is possible to comment/delete these sections if they are not required.